ibm-cloud-docs/vmwaresolutions/archiref/hcx-archi/hcx-archi-source.md

 # VMware HCX source-side architecture
 {: #hcx-archi-source}

-Review the source architecture for the VMware® HCX components that are typically deployed in the customer data center.
+Review the source architecture for the VMware® HCX™ components that are typically deployed in the customer data center.
 The tasks that can be accomplished and the features that support and enhance migration and network extension are also presented.

 * HCX owns the source and destination encryption and decryption processes, ensuring consistent security and providing admission for hybrid workflows such as virtual machine (VM) migration and network extension.
 * HCX creates an optimized, software-defined WAN to increase stretched network performance, enabling performance that approaches LAN speed.
-* HCX also enables bidirectional workload migration to {{site.data.keyword.cloud_notm}} Networking services.
+* HCX also enables bidirectional workload migration to {{site.data.keyword.cloud}} Networking services.
 * HCX integrates with vSphere vCenter and is managed from the vSphere Web Client.

 ## Understanding HCX